OBOAcademy/obook/docs/explanation/logical-axiomatization.md

 ## Equivalent class logical definitions

-An equivalent class axiom is an axiom that defines what the class.
+An equivalent class axiom is an axiom that defines the class; it is a necessary and sufficient logical axiom that defines the cell type.
 It means that if a class B fulfils all the criteria/restrictions in the equivalent axiom of class A, class B is by definition a subclass of class A.
 Equivalent classes allow the reasoner to automatically classify entities.

 For example: